How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each yellow, biconvex, film-coated tablet marked "VL" breakline "80" on one side and "G" on the other side contains 80 mg of verapamil hydrochloride.
+Each yellow, biconvex, film-coated tablet marked "VL" breakline "80" on one side and "G" on the other contains 80 mg of verapamil hydrochloride.
 Nonmedicinal ingredients: lactose, magnesium stearate, microcrystalline cellulose, pregelatinized maize starch, purified talc, and sodium starch glycolate; coating: D&C Yellow No. 10 Aluminum Lake, polydextrose and triacetin, hydroxypropyl methylcellulose, polyethylene glycol, and titanium dioxide.

-Each white, biconvex, film-coated tablet marked "VL" breakline "120" on one side and "G" on the other side contains 120 mg of verapamil hydrochloride.
+Each white, biconvex, film-coated tablet marked "VL" breakline "120" on one side and "G" on the other contains 120 mg of verapamil hydrochloride.
 Nonmedicinal ingredients: lactose, magnesium stearate, microcrystalline cellulose, pregelatinized maize starch, purified talc, and sodium starch glycolate; coating: D&C Yellow No. 10 Aluminum Lake, hydroxypropyl methylcellulose, polyethylene glycol, and titanium dioxide.

 How should I use this medication?